kzhsw/xatlas-wasi/README.md

 xatlas build with wasi-sdk

 Note: This is a raw build of xatlas C api, and contains a typescript binding for it.
+The typescript binding is not required, you can skip it and the build the [underlying structs](./layout.md) manually for maximum performance.
 There is currently no plan to impl a high-level api.

 ## Compatibility